Filing Review Process

 The Division does not evaluate the merits of any transaction or determine whether an investment is appropriate for any investor.
 The Division’s review process is not a guarantee that the disclosure is complete and accurate — responsibility for complete and accurate disclosure lies with the company and others involved in the preparation of a company’s filings.

-The Division assigns filings by companies in a particular industry to one of seven offices and conducts its primary review responsibilities through these offices, whose staff members have specialized industry, accounting and disclosure review expertise.
+The Division assigns filings by companies in a particular industry to one of nine industry offices and conducts its primary review responsibilities through these offices, whose staff members have specialized industry, accounting and disclosure review expertise.

 Required and Selective Reviews

 As required by the Sarbanes-Oxley Act of 2002, the Division undertakes some level of review of each reporting company at least once every three years and reviews a significant number of companies more frequently.
 In addition, the Division selectively reviews transactional filings — the documents companies file when they engage in public offerings, business combination transactions and proxy solicitations.
 To preserve the integrity and effectiveness of the selective review process, the Division does not publicly disclose the criteria it uses to identify companies and filings for review.